Survive a stock market dipThis content is categorized as:

-Any dip in the market can set investors on edge.
-It’s only natural: We see the numbers in our retirement accounts go down and we want to stop the bleeding any way we can.
-Of course, being able to check balances any time of day or night — and watching those numbers plunge in real time — doesn’t help fight the urge to react.
+Any dip in the market can set people on edge.
+Feelings of uncertainty and worry are only natural: We see the numbers in our retirement accounts go down and we want to stop the bleeding any way we can.
+Of course, being able to check balances any time of day or night — and watching those numbers plunge in real time — doesn’t help fight the urge to react immediately.

-The key to protecting yourself against this kind of reaction is to have a portfolio that matches your financial situation, including factors like your expected retirement age and your tolerance for risks, says Ken Weber, president of Weber Asset Management in Lake Success, N.Y.
-If your portfolio is too risky for what your gut can bear — whether because of your proximity to retirement or not — meeting with a financial advisor can help you adjust your accounts to better match your risk to what you can tolerate.
+The key to protecting yourself against this kind of reaction is to have a portfolio that matches your financial situation and goals for the future, including factors like your expected retirement age and your tolerance for risks.
+If your portfolio is too risky for what your gut can bear — whether because of your proximity to retirement or not — meeting with a financial professional can help you adjust your accounts to better match your risk to what you can tolerate.

-Reallocate your funds.
-If you’re not far off from retirement and want to make sure you don’t get socked on a dip right before you’re about to start your next chapter, it’s time to talk to a financial advisor about reducing your risk.
+If you’re not far off from retirement and want to make sure you don’t get socked on a dip right before you’re about to start your next chapter, it’s time to talk to a financial professional about reducing your risk.

 Athene and its employees are not authorized to provide tax, legal, or investment advice.
 Please contact a qualified professional for such advice.